MohammadHosseinali/DockerTracing/README.md

 ![image](https://github.com/MohammadHosseinali/DockerTracing/assets/57370539/cb820315-3c76-4222-8cc0-1c03f2f68d79)

-`ipvlan_start_xmit` is the API for the ipvlan network driver.
-It is called when a packet needs to be transmitted from the ipvlan device.
+`ipvlan_start_xmit` is called when a packet needs to be transmitted from the ipvlan device.
 First, it calls the `ipvlan_queue_xmit` function to queue the packet for transmission by the ipvlan device, Which also calls the `ipvlan_get_L3_hdr` function to get the layer 3 header of the packet (This function checks the Ethernet type field of the packet and returns the appropriate offset).
 Then it calls the `ipvlan_addr_lookup` function to find the destination ipvlan device based on the layer 3 address.
 Finally, it calls the `ipvlan_rcv_frame.isra.0` function to forward the packet to the destination device and does this job by calling the `dev_forward_skb` function to clone the packet and send it to the ipvlan device (Which also updates the statistics of the ipvlan device).

 The rest of the functions are similar to other networking modes.